3D content release platform

 Constraints we owned deliberately

-The company has patterns like Git LFS for large binaries in Git workflows.
+The company has patterns like Git LFS for large binaries.
 We did not put this pipeline on that stack.
-We stayed on S3 as the store and grew the web app and integrations around it - checks, versioning handoff, Jira, production paths - without asking artists to treat the map pipeline like a generic Git repo.
+We stayed on cloud storage and grew the web product around it — checks, versioning, Jira, production paths — without asking artists to treat publishing like a software repo.

-We also chose not to build a full-blown internal “project management product” for every model status.
-Roadmap and conversation already lived in company-standard channels; we did not want a walled garden that isolated our artists and managers from the rest of the org.
-The bet was to plug into that ecosystem - concretely via Jira for release-scoped work - while owning the pieces only we could: map integration, validation, and deploy mechanics.
+We also chose not to build a full-blown internal project-management product for every model status.
+Roadmap already lived in company channels; a walled garden would isolate artists from the org.
+The bet: plug into Jira for release-scoped work, and own only map integration, validation, and deploy mechanics.

 Hardening the core